Nemo-0904/inheritance/README.md

 List down all the future plans for the project here

--  COMPANY CAN REGISTRATION IN THEIR OWN CURRENCY
+-  COMPANY CAN REGISTRATION IN THEIR OWN CURRENCY: It will be possible to Use  currency depending on the region.
+There wont be any compulsion to use standard currency only.
 -  5%

 ## 💸Applications

 The application of a Fake Products Identification System using blockchain technology has numerous real-world use cases across various industries.
 Here are several applications where such a system could be implemented:

 Authentication of Luxury Goods:
 Luxury brands use blockchain to authenticate products, assigning each item a unique digital certificate stored on the blockchain.
 Consumers can verify authenticity by accessing this certificate, helping to combat counterfeiters.